Our Grant-Making Programs

 The Rockefeller Family Fund makes grants in three program areas.
 The guidelines for these program areas and sample lists of grants are available on each program home page.

-The Family Fund provides support within these program areas for advocacy efforts that are action-oriented and likely to yield tangible public policy results.
+RFF provides support within these program areas for advocacy efforts that are action-oriented and likely to lead to tangible public policy results.

-Within its program guidelines, the Family Fund supports tax-exempt organizations engaged in activities of national significance.
-Thus, the Fund does not ordinarily consider projects which pertain to a single community, except in the rare instance where a project is unique, strategically placed to advance a national issue, or is likely to serve as a national model.
+Within its program guidelines, RFF supports tax-exempt organizations engaged in activities of national significance.
+Thus, we do not ordinarily consider projects which pertain to a single community, except in the rare instance where a project is unique, strategically placed to advance a national issue, or is likely to serve as a national model.

-Because the Fund has limited resources, it is unable to assist most applicants.
-Grants are rarely made to organizations which traditionally enjoy popular support, such as universities, museums, hospitals, or endowed institutions.
-The Family Fund does not make grants for academic or scholarly research, or for social or human service programs.
-Nor are grants made to support individuals, scholarships, international programs, domestic programs dealing with international issues, profit-making businesses, construction or restoration projects, or to reduce an organization's debt.
-In addition, grants are normally made to the same organization for no more than two years at a time, and except in extraordinary cases, are not given to the same organization for more than three or four consecutive years.
+Because RFF has limited resources, priority is often given to organizations working as partners on RFF initiatives.
+Thus, we are unable to assist most applicants.
+Grants are rarely made to organizations that traditionally enjoy popular support, such as museums, hospitals, or endowed institutions.
+Seldom are grants made for academic or scholarly research, and never for social or human service programs.
+Nor are grants made to support individuals, scholarships, international programs, profit-making businesses, construction or restoration projects, or to reduce an organization's debt.

 For more detail, please see:

 • Economic Justice for Women